markchangliu/slip_box/readings/deep_residual_learning_for_image_recognition.md

 # Residual Learning

 The reseatch team argue that the residual function $F(x):=H(x)-x$ is easier to be optimized than the underlying original function $H(x)$.
-This argument supported by Figure 3, on which we can see that the residual function in general have small response stds, suggesting that identity mapings provide reasonable preconditioning.
+This argument is supported by Figure 3, on which we can see that the residual function in general have small response stds, suggesting that identity mapings provide reasonable preconditioning.

 <p style="text-align: center"><img src="./img/arXiv_1512_03385/Figure3.png" width="600"></p>
 <p style="text-align: center">Figure 3.
 Standard deviation (std) of layer responses on CIFAR-10.
 The responses are the outputs of each 3x3 layer, after BN and before nonlinearlity. <b>Top:</b> the layers are shown in their original order. <b>Bottom:</b> the responses are ranked in descending order.</p>

-# ResNet Architecture
+# Published ResNets' Architecture

 The research team introduces 5 members for the ResNet family, which are ResNet-18, 34, 50, 101, and 152.
 The members share a stem and head architecture, but use different building blocks in stages.
 The architectures of blocks, stages, stem, head, and the entire ResNet networks are illustrated below.